Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: System Overview

-\paragraph{Trust assumption.} To keep the presentation simple, we assume a single trusted registration authority.
+\paragraph{Trust assumptions} To keep the presentation simple, we assume a single trusted registration authority.
 The registration authority $\Reg$ is trusted to assign correct credentials to all parties in the system and one unique identity per participant.
-The registration authority is trusted to verify the correctness of the attributes of a participant before enrolling the user in the system. $\Reg$ is also trusted in verifying that the role declared by the parties is true.
+The registration authority is trusted to verify the correctness of the attributes of a participant before enrolling the user in the system. $\Reg$ is also trusted in verifying the veracity of the role declared by parties.
 This authority can be obviously decentralized, as described in Section \ref{sec:improv}.

-\AFS\ issuer.
 For simplicity, we assume a single \AFS\ issuer $\DevIss$, (i.e., the producer of the devices).
 We assume that $\DevIss$ issues only trusted devices, in the sense that these devices are well-formed and implement the functionality correctly.
 This trust assumption can be relaxed, as described in Section \ref{sec:improv}.

-Producers and Manufacturers.
-They are trusted to introduce new categories since the training is supervised by the \AFS\ issuer.
-The presence of the \AFS\ issuer is necessary since if an error occurs in this step it might compromise the correct functioning of the scanners.